The Essentials Of Puppy Nutrition

 Digestive Problems

 Digestive problems such as diarrhea, vomiting, or constipation can be indicative of a nutritional imbalance or sensitivity.
-Monitor your puppy's bowel movements and seek veterinary advice if you notice any persistent issues.
+Monitor your puppy's bowel movements and seek advice if you notice any persistent issues.

 Lethargy and Lack of Energy